enzo2/disaster-sms/README.md

 # disaster-SMS

-This app delivers relevant information via SMS in an emergency scenario, particularly during power and/or internet outages.
+This app delivers relevant information via SMS in an emergency scenario, particularly for use when both power/internet and cellular data are down, but SMS is working.
 Why might this be useful?
 Typically, we are instructed to use radio (AM/FM and NOAA stations) as a source of information during a serious disaster.
 However, in many scenarios, cell phone towers may continue to work, albeit with spotty connectivity or network overload.
-In this case, you may text a friend for information.
-This app replaces the friend with a search-enabled LLM, immediately giving you a full picture of the situation, or answering your specific inquiry, condensed into an SMS-sized response.
+In this case, you might text a friend for information.
+This app provides a very fast and reliable 'friend', a search-enabled LLM, immediately giving you relevant information, or answering a specific inquiry, condensed into an SMS-sized response.
+Besides web search results, data from additional APIs can be included, currently including National Weather Service alerts and forecast.

-The app runs as a Docker stack intended to be kept alive on a Cloud VM at any reputable cloud provider which would, hopefully, be resilient in a disaster.
+The app runs as a Docker stack intended to be kept alive on a cloud VM (e.g. OCI free tier) which would, hopefully, be resilient in a disaster.
 Twilio is used for SMS.

 ## Requirements